spwhite1337/card-classifier/README.md

 # Diagnostics

-- The experiments output a diagnostics report and sample cards to `modeling/results/`
+- The experiment output a diagnostics report and sample cards to `modeling/results/`

 # Predictions

 - Run `cc_predictions --model_type VGG --version v1 --input_path ./samples` to generate sample predictions
-- Note: samples images should reside in a subdirectory of in the input_path
+- Note: samples images should reside in a subdirectory in the input_path
 - Output is a dictionary with keys as filenames and values as a dictionary with keys as color and values as predictions